 - The Explosives Whisperer: Add the Demolitionist and Expert Demolitionist Edges (EOH, p.
 35).

 Converted from Rifts World Book 16: Federation of Magic

-Automatons are detailed on SFONA pp. 35-36 and A&M pp. 37-41.
+The mage controls one of the Automatons detailed on SFONA pp. 35-36 or A&M pp. 37-41.
 The controller is likely a renegade from Dweomer, but that isn't a strict requirement; the secrets of automaton creation have leaked out to other magical communities.
 The only models disallowed are the Colossus (which is simply not found on Rifts Earth outside of Dweomer) and Infiltrator (which is more "tool" than "magical mecha").